About

 2018 A Public Library of and for Listening · Group exhibition and events programme organised with Cannach Macbride · Glasgow International · The Mitchell Library · Glasgow

 2018 Dead.
 Air.
-Management · ‘We Are Having a Little Flirt’ · Group exhibition w/ Erica Scourti, Monica Espinosa and Adam Christensen · The Pump House Gallery · London
+Management · ‘We Are Having a Little Flirt’ · Group exhibition w/ Erica Scourti, Monica Espinosa & Adam Christensen · The Pump House Gallery · London

-2017 Songs for Another Voice · ‘These Rotten Words’ · Curated by George Vasey · Group exhibition w/Anna Barham, Johann Arens and others · Chapter Arts Centre · Cardiff
+2017 Songs for Another Voice · ‘These Rotten Words’ · Cur. by George Vasey · Group exhibition w/Anna Barham, Johann Arens & others · Chapter Arts Centre · Cardiff

 2017 Songs for Another Voice · ‘Laboratory of Dark Matters’ listening Session w/Evan Ifekoya and Rachel Finney · Guest Projects · London